o-jasper/thingscript/readme.md

-# Script that generates a page for
+# Script that generates pages/data inserting bits based on commands
+Originally it was intended just for representing physical designs, but it can really replace more generally.

 For linux(perhaps macosx/unix too) currently.

 ## Features
 * For representing physical designs, can represent files, for instance `.stl`